How To Care for Crematogaster Scutellaris

 Given their fast growth rate, they also need a lot of protein!

-As the source of protein, you can give them almost every type of insect.
-In the wild they love crickets, mealworms, fruit flies and spiders.
+As a source of protein, you can give them almost every type of insect.
+In the wild, they love crickets, mealworms, fruit flies, and spiders.

 If you’re reading this guide, there’s a high chance you're just starting out, and that you’ve just caught your first Crematogaster scutellaris queen ant.
 If that’s the case, you don’t have to worry too much about feeding at this stage.